Zenith Underwater eXploration

-ZUX is a range of autonomous underwater robots built for aquaculture net cage operations — cage cleaning, waste collection, and net repair — engineered for zero-visibility, high-pressure environments.
+Developed by Polarlys Innovation AS in Trondheim, Norway, ZUX autonomous underwater robots are designed for aquaculture net cage maintenance — cage cleaning, waste collection, and net repair — operating at depth, without divers.

 Alongside the ZUX robotics programme, Polarlys acts as agent, distributor, and sales representative for marine sensors and oceanographic instruments across the Nordic aquaculture market.